-Her current book project — Persuasion, Rhetoric and Roman Poetry (under contract, Cambridge University Press) — investigates the boundaries between rhetoric and poetry in the Imperial period.
-Moving away from the traditional focus on cataloguing “rhetorical” elements in poetic texts, the book explores the construction of poetry and the poetic in texts such as Seneca the Elder’s Controuersiae and Suasoriae and Quintilian’s Institutio Oratoria and select responses to these narratives in Roman poetry, and investigates the figure of Vergilius orator in Macrobius, Florus, Servius and Tiberius Claudius Donatus.
-Other ongoing research projects include work on textual authenticity in Greece and Rome and the search for the original in the history of philology, on the ethics of continuation in Roman literature, and a paper on pseudepigrapha and pseudepigraphy in Greco-Roman, Jewish and Christian antiquity co-authored with Hindy Najman.
+Her second book — Eloquentia: Persuasion, Rhetoric and Roman Poetry (forthcoming with Cambridge University Press) — investigates the boundaries between rhetoric and poetry in the Imperial period.
+Moving away from the traditional focus on cataloguing “rhetorical” elements in poetic texts, the book explores the construction of poetry and the poetic in texts such as Seneca the Elder’s Controuersiae and Suasoriae, Quintilian’s Institutio Oratoria, Macrobius’ Saturnalia and Florus via the figure of Vergilius orator.
+It also analyzes responses to these narratives in Roman epic in embedded scenes of rhetorical performance from the first simile of the Aeneid to scenes of assembly and debate.

-- “Between biography and commentary: the ancient horizon of expectations of VSD”, invited paper in P. Hardie and A. Powell (eds.), The Ancient Lives of Vergil.
+“Between biography and commentary: the ancient horizon of expectations of VSD”, in P. Hardie and A. Powell (eds.), The Ancient Lives of Virgil: Literary and Historical Studies, 1-28.
 The Classical Press of Wales.
-Forthcoming.
+2017.

-- “Sphragis: Paratextual autobiographies”, in Paratextuality and the Reader in Roman Literature and Culture, L. Jansen (ed.), 224-42.
-Cambridge: Cambridge University Press, 2014.
+“Sphragis: Paratextual autobiographies”, in Paratextuality and the Reader in Roman Literature and Culture.
+L. Jansen (ed.).
+224-42.
+Cambridge University Press.
+2014.

-- “NON SUBRIPIENDI CAUSA SED PALAM MUTUANDI: Intertextuality and literary deviancy between law, rhetoric and literature in Roman Imperial culture”, in Intertextuality and its Discontents.
+“NON SUBRIPIENDI CAUSA SED PALAM MUTUANDI: Intertextuality and literary deviancy between law, rhetoric and literature in Roman Imperial culture”, in Intertextuality and its Discontents.
 Y. Baraz and C. van den Berg (eds.).
-Special issue of American Journal of Philology 134 (2013), 83-100.
+American Journal of Philology 134 (2013), 83-100.

-- “Authenticity as an aesthetic concept: ancient and modern reflections”, in Aesthetic Value in Classical Antiquity, Penn-Leiden Colloquium on ancient values (VI), R. Rosen and I. Sluiter (eds.), 215-42.
-Leiden: Brill, 2012.
+“Authenticity as an aesthetic concept: ancient and modern reflections” in Penn-Leiden Colloquium on ancient values (VI), Aesthetic value in Classical Antiquity.
+R. Rosen and I. Sluiter (eds.).
+215-42.
+Brill.
+2012.